Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1_short_2.md

 A/A:
 See exercise 1

 - For A/Ai, suppose that A is transitive and Ai is asymmetric.
 Ai being the inverse of A, it is the case that the relation A holds between the opposite instances in the relation Ai.
-But this creates a complex role chain (see exercise 1).
+But this creates a complex role (see exercise 1).

 - For Ai/A, suppose that Ai is transitive and A is asymmetric.
-A being the inverse of Ai, it is the case that the relation Ai holds between the opposite instances in the relation A. But this creates a complex role chain (see exercise 1).
+A being the inverse of Ai, it is the case that the relation Ai holds between the opposite instances in the relation A. But this creates a complex role (see exercise 1).

 - For Ai/Ai, see Exercise 1

 - For A/A, see Exercise 1

 - For B/A, suppose that B is transitive and A is asymmetric.
 B being a subproperty of A, xBy implies xAy.
-But this creates a complex role chain (see exercise 1).
+But this creates a complex role (see exercise 1).

 -  For B/B, see Exercise 1

 - For B/Bi, suppose that B is transitive and Bi is asymmetric.
 Bi being the inverse of B, it is the case that the relation B holds between the opposite instances in the relation Bi.
-But this creates a complex role chain (see exercise 1).
+But this creates a complex role (see exercise 1).

 - For Bi/A, suppose that Bi is transitive and A is asymmetric.
 Bi being the inverse of B, it is the case that the relation B holds between the opposite instances in the relation Bi.
 Being B a subproperty of A, xBy implies xAy.
-But this creates a complex role chain (see exercise 1).
+But this creates a complex role (see exercise 1).

 - For Bi/Ai, suppose that Bi is transitive and Ai is asymmetric.
 Being Bi the inverse of B, it is the case that the relation B holds between the opposite instances in the relation Bi.
 B being a subproperty of A, xBy implies xAy.
-A being the inverse of Ai, it is the case that the relation Ai holds between the opposite instances in the relation A. But this creates a complex role chain (see exercise 1).
+A being the inverse of Ai, it is the case that the relation Ai holds between the opposite instances in the relation A. But this creates a complex role (see exercise 1).

 -  For Bi/Bi, see Exercise 1

 - For B/Ai, suppose that B is transitive and Ai is asymmetric.
 B being a subproperty of A, xBy implies xAy.
-Being A the inverse of Ai, it is the case that the relation Ai holds between the opposite instances in the relation A. But this creates a complex role chain (see exercise 1).
+Being A the inverse of Ai, it is the case that the relation Ai holds between the opposite instances in the relation A. But this creates a complex role (see exercise 1).

 - For Bi/B, suppose that Bi is transitive and B is asymmetric.
 Bi being the inverse of B, it is the case that the relation B holds between the opposite instances in the relation Bi.
-But this creates a complex role chain (see exercise 1).
+But this creates a complex role (see exercise 1).

 - Reflexivity/Asymmetry (Jisoo)